The Keeper's House Museum

 located 2.7 miles west of the Lighthouse

 The present keeper's house was built in 1880 and was designed larger to accommodate both the Keeper and the Assistant Keeper and their families.
-There were 16 keepers who cared for the Lighthouse throughout the years, beginning in 1822 and ending in 1943 when responsibility for the Lighthouse was assumed by the U.S. Coast Guard
+There were 19 keepers and assistant keepers who cared for the Lighthouse throughout the years, beginning in 1822 and ending in 1943 when responsibility for the Lighthouse was assumed by the U.S. Coast Guard

 Inside the Keeper's House Museum